Strategies For Talking With Your Healthcare Professional About Your Health

 It's difficult enough to receive "bad news" about our health, so it's no surprise that most people walk out of an appointment feeling shocked, confused, defeated, dismissed, sad, worried and all the other emotions and feelings that come with receiving a chronic illness diagnosis or being recommended a medication for depression or anxiety.

-Your reaction is normal given the circumstance.
+As a counsellor in Vancouver, I want you to know that your reaction is normal given the circumstance.
 No one is ever really ready to be informed that our health is not optimal.
 Even when we know something is off.

 When I worked for Parkinson Society British Columbia I was introduced to a wonderful framework that helps clients, like yourself or your loved one, feel more confident at the next doctor's appointment.
 This framework is called P.A.C.E..
 It was developed by Dr. Donald Cegala at the University of Ohio, and later adapted by the University of British Columbia (UBC) department of Patient and Community Partnership for Education to fit different client populations.
 You can find more information about UBC's use of the framework here.